Dharmesh-Shah/ItemzAPI/ItemzAPI/01 Docs and Notes/Notes and Todo.md

 This is going to be an issue.
 That said, there is an unofficial version that was published by EF Core Team member at ...[here](https://github.com/efcore/EFCore.SqlServer.HierarchyId)

+checkout this Blog which has Hiearchy related example ...
+[Here...](https://www.thereformedprogrammer.net/ef-core-in-depth-what-happens-when-ef-core-reads-from-the-database/)

 Instead of using old Parent / Child (self referencing PK and FK in the same table) way of handling hierarchy, it will be ideal to use hierarchyid as supported in SQL Server natively.

 What is concerning is the fact that in above issue, one of the team member wrote...